-Frame of Mind explores the volatility of the human psyche.
-Winner of four Helpmann Awards, this emotionally charged work is set to a dramatic contemporary-classical soundtrack by Bryce Dessner from The National, recorded by San Francisco’s renowned Kronos Quartet and features a stunning set by Ralph Myers.
+Frame of Mind “delivers captivating scores, wonderful choreography and dance fuelled with emotion” (ABC Arts).
+This emotionally charged work is set to a dramatic contemporary-classical soundtrack by Bryce Dessner from The National, performed LIVE by the Australian String Quartet, and features an evocative set by Ralph Myers.

 16 – 27 Oct

 Roslyn Packer Theatre Walsh Bay

 Thursday 18 Oct, 8pm